In March, one of the more interesting patent filings from Google was granted, Information retrieval based on historical data.

-The historical data patent goes on to explain that sometimes some “older documents may be more favorable than newer ones” and that some sets of results can be fairly mature.
+The historical data patent explains that sometimes some “older documents may be more favorable than newer ones” and that some sets of results can be fairly mature.
 The scores of documents can be influenced (positively or negatively) by the difference between the document’s age, and the average age of documents resulting from a query.

-So, a fairly new site that appears amongst a set of results that are, on the average fairly old, may find it being negatively influenced by that difference in age.
+So, a fairly new site that appears amongst a set of results that are, on the average, fairly old, may find that difference negatively influences it in age.

 Other Ways of Determining Freshness

 Since the patent application was published, a new patent filing came out from one of the inventors listed on the original, Systems and methods for determining document freshness

 This follow-up patent application from Monika Henzinger added another way of looking at how fresh a document might be.
 It takes a look at how fresh the pages and links pointing to a document are to determine the freshness of that document.